Clemapfel/rat_game_website/content/post/c++_style_guide.md

 <h1 id="INTRODUCTION"> Introduction </h1>

-I learned programmring pretty much on my own completely out of context very late in my life and I've come to realize that writing a programm should require the same amount of editing work as if I was writing a paper, a pamphlet or a blog.
-Often code is seen as 100% utilitarian and as long as it works right it's as good as it needs to be and I vehemently agree with this.
-Often people complain about badly kept documentation which is a problem obviously but it can be alleviated greatly if any potential user or colleague working on your library can just read the header and understand whats happened.
-For me this is the central goal for writing code, obviously it should work and also obviously it should be as optimal as possible in a performance sensitive context but apart from those two factors readability, clarity should always be prioritized.
-Often people treat tis as a zero-sum-game and it really isn't, I especially noticed this when learning GLSL where often reference material was written like we're still in the 70s and variables have a character limit so they take up less space in your 1kb ram.
-My goal with this piece is to give any potential collaborater, employee or employer of mine to have not only a reference of how to reproduce my specific coding style but to understand why I do certain things they way I do.
-Some things are as arbitrary as "it just looks nicer" but often I have a clearly formulated goal behind certain rules.
-Secondly by writing this piece I'm forced to interrogate my own Style and investigate wether I adhered to properly and if my choices really do make sense.
-I have to admit that especially for 1-person-projects where I don't excpect anybody to ever see the code I will slack off but this past year I've been trying to eliminate that attitude entirely, mostly because adhering to your standards just makes you better at writing clean `code` the first time.

-<div class="muted"><small>(The following is intended for C++17 and up.
-Unless stated otherwise.
-A similar guide for Lua and maybe R may be relased in the future)</small></div>
+People, especially outside of CS, often think of code as purely utilitarian.
+It's like a machine, it doesn't matter how dirty a motor looks inside as long as it's working and a well-trained mechanic can fix it when it breaks.
+I disagree with this, writing a programming skript is pretty much identical to writing a report or pamphlet.
+It should be formatted for maximum clarity, ease of reading and to be understandable to the broadest set of people.
+This is especially important in interdisciplinary fields like bioinformatics or applied statitics, often your co-worked only have a basic understanding of programming and expecting them to understand a concurrent program the first time they read is is unrealistic and halts productivity.
+Obviously correctness is essential but in my opinion codes formatting should have the same amount of care and effort put into as someone would writing and formatting their dissertation.
+Irregardless of these ideological factors there isn't always a best answer.
+When developing a styleguide the most important thing is to just stick to it and have a reason for doing things.
+Even if a specific decision isn't that consequential, sticking to that format 100% of the time is what makes code readable.
+In a multi-person setting this means the team has to decide on one way of doing things before the first line of code is written and that is what this document is for.

+I started learning programming very late in my life in around 2016 with basically no guidance from someone more skilled than me.
+What I've come to realize over the years was that I went through a process of slowly iterating on my own ideosyncracies and that by the time I felt like I did develop my own well-justified style I tended to always gravitytate to the newest way of doing things so formalizing all the somewhat unconcsious decisions in a guide like this will also help me interrogate my own way of doing things and I will be the first person to change my mind should something come to my attention that's better than what I'm currently doing.

+<h2 id="QUICKSTART"> Quickstart </h2>
+skip to <a href="#EXAMPLE">here</a> for a fully syntax highlighted code example that has all the possible cases

 <h1 id="TOC">Table of Contents</h1>
-    0. <a href="#INTRODUCTION">Introduction</a><br>
+0. <a href="#QUICKSTART">Quickstart</a>
-    1. <a href="#VARIABLES">Variables</a><br>
+1. <a href="#VARIABLES">Variables</a>
-    1.1 <a href="#VARIABLES_NAMING">Naming</a><br>
+1.1 <a href="#VARIABLES_NAMING">Naming</a>
-    1.2 <a href="#VARIABLES_DECLARATION">Declaration</a><br>
+1.2 <a href="#VARIABLES_DECLARATION">Declaration</a>
-    2. <a href="#OPERATORS">Operators</a><br>
+2. <a href="#OPERATORS">Operators</a>
-    2.1 <a href="#OPERATORS_PTR">References, Pointers, rvalues</a><br>
+2.1 <a href="#OPERATORS_PTR">References and Pointers</a>
-    2.2 <a href="#OPERATORS_LOGIC">Logical Operators</a><br>
+2.2 <a href="#OPERATORS_LOGIC">Logical Operators</a>
-    2.3 <a href="#OPERATORS_NUMERIC">Numerical Operators</a><br>
+2.3 <a href="#OPERATORS_NUMERIC">Numerical Operators</a>
-    2.4 <a href="#OPERATORS_PREFIX">Pre- and Postfix Increment</a><br>
+2.4 <a href="#OPERATORS_PREFIX">Pre- and Postfix Increment</a>
-    3. <a href="#FUNCTIONS">Functions</a><br>
+3. <a href="#FUNCTIONS">Functions</a>
-    3.1 <a href="#FUNCTIONS_MEMBER">Member Functions</a><br>
+3.1 <a href="#FUNCTIONS_MEMBER">Member Functions</a>
-    3.2 <a href="#FUNCTIONS_LAMBDA">Lambda</a><br>
+3.2 <a href="#LAMBDAS">Lambdas</a>
+3.3 <a href="#RETURN_AUTO">Auto-deducing Return Types</a>
-    4. <a href="#CLASSES">Classes</a><br>
+4. <a href="#CLASSES_ENUMES">Classes & Enums</a>
+4.1 <a href="#CLASSES_NAMING">Naming</a>
+4.2 <a href="#CLASS_VS_STRUCT">Class vs. Struct</a>
+4.3 <a href="#HPP_VS_CPP">Order of access-specified members: .hpp vs .cpp</a>
+4.3.1 <a href="#FILENAMES">Filenames</a>
+4.3.2 <a href="#HEADER_ONLY">Template for Header-only Libraries</a>
+4.3.3 <a href="#NON_HEADER_ONLY">Template for Non-Header-Only</a>
-    5. <a href="#COMMENTS">Comments and Documentation</a><br>
+5. <a href="DOCUMENTATION">Comments & Documentation</a>
+5.1 <a href="#DOCUMENTATION">In-File Documentation</a>
-    6. <a href="#EPILOGUE">Closing Remarks</a><br>
+6. <a href="#EPILOGUE">Closing Remarks</a>
-    6.1 <a href="#EPILOGUE_GIT">Version Control</a><br>
+6.1 <a href="#EPILOGUE_GIT">Version Control</a>

-<h1 id="VARIABLES">Variables</h1>
-<h3 id="VARIABLES_NAMING"> Naming </h3>
+6.2 <a href="#EPILOGUE_BENCHMARK">Testing and Profiling</a>
+6.3 <a href="#EPILOGUE_OPTIMIZATION">When Optimization is not Appropriate</a>
+6.4 <a href="#EPILOGUE_REFACTOR">The Golden Rule: Always Refactor Once</a>
+7. <a href="#THANKS">Thanks and References</a>

-The following Variable naming scheme should be adhered to at all times, in all languages unless physically impossible. <small>(Looking at you, Swift, no emotes and umlaute in var-names anymore)</small>
+The following variable naming scheme should be adhered to at all times, in C++ and all other languages unless physically impossible. <small>(Looking at you, Swift, no emotes and umlaute in var-names anymore just because it's possible doesn't mean you should do it)</small>

 <table style="width:100%">
   <tr>